 Community Recreation Center Updates

 The Peninsula Metropolitan Park District (PenMet Parks) board of commissioners approve plans to develop a new state-of-the-art community recreation center on the Gig Harbor Peninsula.
-Please scroll through this page for updates and information related to this project.

 Want to Learn More?

 We are excited to share information and news related to this project.
 Please check back soon for updates and stay tuned for upcoming opportunities to help shape the future of community recreation in Gig Harbor.

 Denis Ryan, Director of Park Services – [email protected]

 - Design for the future Community Recreation Center is underway.

 - PenMet Parks Finalizes Community Recreation Center Feasibility, Concept Design, and Proforma Report